-Sterile saline eye drops are great for keeping the eyes moist and clean and are usually suggested for individuals who wear contact lenses or have mild eye irritation and dryness.
+Preservative free eye drops are great for keeping the eyes moist and clean and are usually suggested for individuals who wear contact lenses or have mild eye irritation and dryness.
 They are chemical-free and clean the surface of the eyes.
-You can use sterile saline eye drops before performing your daily eyelid scrub in order to clean your eyes.
-If your eye dryness is more severe, then you may have dry eye syndrome, which will require artificial tears for relief.
+You can use eye drops before performing your daily eyelid scrub in order to clean your eyes, or use them afterward for relief.

 Artificial Tear Drops -

-Artificial tears take it a step further than regular saline eye drops that just cleanse and moisturize the eyes and can be great for symptom relief.
+Artificial tears help cleanse and moisturize the eyes and can be great for symptom relief.
 Some artificial tear eye drops mimic the three-layer components of your eye’s tear film.
 Artificial tears usually contain preservatives and chemicals which are able to keep the product usable for a longer period of time and recreating the natural formation of the tear film, however we always recommend using non-preserved artificial tears because they contain less chemicals.
 There are over the counter and prescription artificial tears that can relieve symptoms such as redness, inflammation, and dry eyes.
 There are also antibiotic eye drop formulas that help with the proper production of oil from the Meibomian glands, but these are only available through your eye doctor.

 Applying a warm compress to your eyelids is a great follow up or pre-treatment to an eyelid scrub for blepharitis.
 Warm compresses are great for relieving symptoms of blepharitis such as swelling, irritation, itching, and redness.
 A warm compress is also great for loosening the crust that develops on the eyelids while sleeping.
 It is a good idea to use a warm compress to loosen crust accumulation, and then follow up with an eyelid scrub to completely remove the debris.

-In order to use a warm compress as a remedy for the symptoms of blepharitis, you can get started by wetting clean cotton pads, or a washcloth with warm water.
+In order to use a warm compress as a remedy for the symptoms of blepharitis, you can get started by wetting a clean washcloth with warm water.
 Then, wring out the cloth until most of the excess water has been removed.
 The cleaning cloth should be damp rather than wet before application.
 Once you wring out the cloth, it is ready to be applied.
-Close your eyes and place the washcloth over your eyelids for a minimum of one full minute.
+Close your eyes and place the washcloth over your eyelids for 5-10 minutes, or however long it stays warm.
 You might need to wet your cloth multiple times to keep it warm.

 If the process of wetting a cloth multiple times sounds tedious to you (it does to us!), there are warm compress eye masks, such as the Heyedrate Dry Eye Mask, that you can purchase to use for a warm compress for blepharitis.
-This type of gel mask can be warmed up in the microwave.
-The great thing about using a gel mask is that you do not have to constantly reheat it during use.
-To use a gel mask, you just need to warm it up in the microwave for about 10-15 seconds.
-Then, you can close your eyes and apply it to your lids for about four to eight minutes.
+This type of mask can be warmed up in the microwave.
+The great thing about using a mask is that you do not have to constantly reheat it during use.
+To use a mask, you just need to warm it up in the microwave for about 15-20 seconds.
+Then, you can close your eyes and apply it to your lids for about 10-20 minutes.
 Warm compresses are a perfect solution for loosening the crust-like substance that accumulates around the eyelashes, causing them to stick together.
 Following up with an eyelid scrub will leave you with clean, soothed eyelids.